 Use Of Surgical Anesthetics And Antisepsis

-Surgery is painful but can you believe the fact that it was much more painful before the use of surgical anesthetics began.
+Surgery is painful but can you believe that it was much more painful before the use of surgical anesthetics began?

 On October 16, 1846, William T.G.
-Morton showed the world what ether could do in relieving the pain and deactivating the receptors while doing a surgery.
+Morton showed the world what ether could do in relieving pain and deactivating pain receptors while doing surgery.

-This meant that pain during surgery was reduced by huge amount.
-Another invention which took place in the same year was antisepsis i.e. use of instruments which are free of diseases like tetanus.
+This meant that pain during surgery was reduced by a huge amount!
+Another invention that took place in the same year was antisepsis, which allowed doctors to use instruments that are free of diseases like tetanus.

-These two inventions increased the probability of living of a person once he or she underwent surgery.
+These two inventions increased the probability a person surviving once he or she underwent surgery.

 Radiological Imaging of Body Parts